τάξεις of the Sublime that Reopen Meaning After

 When metaphysics is stripped away, meaning collapses.
 Despair sets in.
 Nihilism opens its existential wound:

-The secularized human ego mistakes pleasure for meaning and contextless information for understanding—forgetting that true understanding requires wholes: what Leibniz called monads, integrated totalities of soul and body, existing within and yearning toward the One.
-Without this developing coherence—without the soul sensing its course with Oneness, emanation, or divine intention—anxiety and fragmentation adumbrate and collapse into entropic stasis, degrading.
+The secularized human ego mistakes pleasure for meaning and contextless information for understanding, forgetting that true understanding requires wholes: integrated creaturely totalities of soul, body, memory, place, and telos, moving within and yearning toward divine intention.
+Without this developing coherence—without the soul sensing its course toward created unity under God—anxiety and fragmentation adumbrate collapse into entropic stasis.

-1. Terror/Awe – The sublime as Kant framed it: the overwhelming that exceeds self, yet for him affirms the ration of freedom.
+1. Terror/Awe – The sublime as Kant framed it: the overwhelming a priori that exceeds self, yet for him by living continuance affirms the ration and absolute of freedom.

 2. Beauty as Iconostasis – A veil, not a screen.
 Following Balthasar (and, controversially, Hart), beauty pierces through form to hint at the transfigured, and becomes a halting point for recollection, meditation, and contemplation.

-3. Grandiosity and exaltation from an experience with the Poignant – As in Berkeley’s immaterialism: the vast intimacy of egophanic recurrence--perception imbued with a spirit of comparative ego transcending the human other.
-A taxic inversion of category 5: Where the ego is the sovereign who embraces, not the embraced.
+3. Grandiosity and exaltation from an experience with the Poignant – An inversion of the enchanting orientation.
+As in Burke’s materialism: the small intimacy of egophanic recurrence--perception imbued with a spirit of comparative ego transcending the human other.
+A taxic inversion of category 5 as nostalgic hierarchy: Where the ego is the sovereign who embraces, not the embraced.

 4. Violence – Léon Bloy’s shattering sublime: suffering as rupture, divine wound, catastrophic sign.